SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

   content: "In the map, you can view all devices in your account in real time.
 Devices are represented as 'pins'.
 Click a pin to see the name of the respective device.
 Click the device name to switch to its device details."
 - label: service-monitoring
   title: Monitoring services
-  content: "Service monitoring shows the availability percentage across all devices for the last 24 hours, last 7 days and last 30 days.
-The availability is based on raised and cleared alarms."
+  content: "Service monitoring shows the availability across all devices for the last 24 hours, last 7 days and last 30 days.
+The availability is based on raised and cleared alarms and shown in percentage."
 - label: alarm-monitoring
   title: Alarms
   content: "Devices can raise alarms to indicate that there is a problem.
-You can find on overview of the alarms across all devices here.
+You can find an overview of the alarms across all devices here.
 To check the alarms of a particular device, switch to the **Alarm** tab in the details of this device.

   By default, only unresolved alarms are shown.
 If you turn on **Show cleared alarms** at the top right, you will see the entire alarm history.